Log in

 1:00 pm - 4:00 pm

 This hands-on learning experience partners planners with residents and experts to learn, discuss, and create an ideal strategy to improve a real neighborhood in Fort Wayne using the AARP Age-Friendly and Livable Communities program.
 As most of the residents in our Midwest communities age, we must ask, are we planning our communities to support this population, or are we stuck by the previous ways of planning that target a population that doesn’t meet reality?
 The average age in Ohio, Kentucky, and Indiana is now 39+, significantly increasing since 2000.
 This workshop will provide participants with hands-on experience working with residents and leaders in the Bloomingdale neighborhood.
 It will also include a field observation walk, putting the ideas of an age-friendly community into practice.
 Each participant will learn new tools, resources, and ideas to take home to their community.
 For the ticket cost, each attendee will receive transportation to and from the hotel, two drink tickets, and light snacks.
-Attendees may also meet at Hop River.
+Attendees may also meet at Draft Taproom.

 Shuttered to Showcase: A Tour of the Electric Works Campus | 2 CM